-Well, this is not directly related to the performance and functioning of the vehicle.
-It will not bring the car to an immediate halt but it may prove to be uncomfortable depending on the weather conditions in your area.
-If it gets super cold or hot, a poor AC unit can make it difficult to drive.
+This issue is not directly related to the performance and functioning of the vehicle, but it still a significant factor for many drivers.
+A faulty A/C unit will not bring the car to an immediate halt, but it may prove to be very uncomfortable for both the driver and any passengers depending upon the weather conditions in one’s area.
+If it gets overly cold or hot outside, a poor A/C unit can make things miserable and make it difficult to drive.

-The problem typically arises due to the excessive use of air conditioners.
-After some time, the airflow weakens and malfunctions resulting in various issues.
+This problem typically arises due to an excessive use of air conditioners.
+After some time, the airflow ends up weakening and the units malfunction, resulting in a variety of issues.

 What Makes Some Jeeps Last Longer Than Others

-Just like anything thing else in life, jeeps also live longer if you take good care of them.
-If you regularly take your vehicle for maintenance, check and repair after every off-road trip, and attend to any of the above issues immediately, you will likely get more value in return.
+Just like anything thing else in life, Jeeps will also live longer if you take good care of them.
+If you regularly take your vehicle in for maintenance, check and repair after every off-road trip, and attend to any of the above issues immediately when they occur, you will likely get more value back from your vehicle in return.

-No wonder jeeps have a rugged beast image and they are mostly built for longevity and off-road experience.
+It’s no wonder that Jeeps have a “rugged beast” image as they are mostly built for both longevity as well as off-road experiences.
 So, even if you use them on rough terrains constantly, they are more likely to outlive their competitors.

-Despite their ability to perform well off-road, even a workhorse like Jeep Wrangler may develop issues if the owner does not take good care of it.
-Another reason behind some jeeps having low longevity is the confusion of owners and the type of driver who uses it.
+Despite their ability to perform well off-road though, even a workhorse like the Jeep Wrangler may develop issues if the owner does not take good care of it.
+Another reason behind some Jeeps having short longevity is the confusion of owners along with the types of drivers who primarily use them.

-If you bought a jeep thinking you will go off-road someday but instead, use it for daily commuting and take it for tough rides on weekends, this is certainly not a clever strategy.
-While you don’t have to drive like a granny, excessive abuse of the vehicle may result in problems setting in quickly.
+If you bought a Jeep thinking you would go off-roading someday but instead use it for daily commuting and just take it for tough rides on the weekends, this is certainly not a clever strategy.
+While you don’t have to drive like a granny, excessive abuse of your vehicle may result in problems setting in more quickly.

 5 Tips To Help Your Jeep Last Longer